Police: Texas fugitive wanted after shooting two people caught in Gordon County, had explosives in truck

-Dalton Lee Potter, the Texas fugitive who launched a three-day manhunt after allegedly shooting a deputy in Whitfield County was caught late Wednesday after shooting a person in the area of Bandy Lake, according to authorities.
+DALTON -- Dalton Lee Potter, the Texas fugitive who launched a three-day manhunt after allegedly shooting a deputy in Whitfield County, was caught late Wednesday after shooting a person in the area of Bandy Lake near Resaca, investigators said.

-Whitfield County Sheriff Scott Chitwood and Gordon County Chief Deputy Robert Pais gave a brief press conference on Thursday just before noon to speak with reporters.
+Whitfield County Sheriff Scott Chitwood and Gordon County Chief Deputy Robert Paris gave a brief press conference on Thursday just before noon to speak with reporters.

 Chitwood said Potter was found in the woods in northern Gordon County by deputies following a shooting earlier in the night at an area residence.
-Deputies found Potter in a densely overgrown area near Bandy Lake and took him into custody without issue.
-Potter was unarmed at the time he was arrested.
+Deputies found Potter in a densely overgrown swampy area in northern Gordon County and took him into custody.

 Noah Cloer identified his father, Eddie Cloer, as the victim.
 He was feeding animals in his yard when Potter attacked, shooting him in the arm and grazing his head, Noah Cloer told WTVC.
 Eddie Cloer was able to fire back and Potter fled, his son said.

 Potter was also grazed in the head by a shot.
-He was treated at a hospital an released.
-His booking photos shows him with a bandage wrapped around his head.
+He was treated at a hospital and released.
+His booking photos show him with a bandage wrapped around his head.

 Hackney was struck, but his ballistic vest saved him.
-Hackney and another deputy returned fire, but Potter drove away south on Interstate 75.
-He wrecked the truck and escaped into the woods on foot, the GBI said.
+He and another deputy returned fire, but Potter drove away south on Interstate 75.
+Potter wrecked the truck and escaped into the woods on foot, the GBI said.

-Hackney is scheduled to return to work next week and Chitwood said the wound was minor.
+Hackney is scheduled to return to work next week and Chitwood said his wound was very minor.

-"It just turned out to be a rash and a burning sensation," Chitwood said.

 The GBI also revealed Wednesday that Potter had explosives in the truck when they were pulled over.